Tafara-N/alx-pre_course/0x00-Shell-navigation/README.md

 Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the renaming of the file

-3. Not here
+### 3. Not here
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Access your sandbox and:

-Change your working directory to /root
+- Change your working directory to `/root`
-Then, move the file not_here to /tmp/right_school
+- Then, move the file   not_here   to `/tmp/right_school`

-Advices:
+**Advices:**

-Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the move of the file
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the move of the file

 ### 4. Not anymore